publicrepo/gmscript/README.md

 ### What does the script code look like?

-Here is some script code that calls functions bound in C:
+Here is some script code that calls functions bound in C++:

 ```
 OnDoorTriggerEnter = function(door, objEntering)